nasa/cumulus-orca/website/docs/developer/development-guide/code/integration-tests.md

   1. Follow the Happy test up to calling the workflow.
   1. Workflow should not be publicly accessible, even if files are valid.
   1. Follow the Happy test up to calling the workflow.
-  1. Workflow should not be able to restore files to arbitrary buckets that are not registered with Orca.
+  1. Workflow should not be able to restore files to arbitrary buckets that Orca does not have permission to write to.
 - [Error](#error-paths):
   1. Requests for recovery info on files that are not being recovered should return HTTP Status 404.